Named PoBo v.s. Non-Named PoBo; Named CoBo v.s. Non-Named CoBo

 • Multinational companies paying expenses for subsidiaries (the account still shows the subsidiary’s name).

-• Payments completed via the company’s own payment account, but executed through a third-party channel.
+• Payments completed via the company’s own payment account, but executed the main account.

 2. Non-Named PoBo (Non-Named Pay on Behalf of)

-• Definition: The owner of the payment account does not match the name of the actual payer, with a third-party payment institution making the payment, and the payment account not displaying the actual payer’s name.
+• Definition: The owner of the payment account does not match the name of the actual payer, the payment account not displaying the actual payer’s name, but showing the main account's name.

 • Characteristics: